 - Are recessions about employment?
 Scott Sumner, Money Illusion

-While sometimes we think of ideologies in strict terms of left and right, more frequently we look at political schemes that incorporate a statism dimension.
+While sometimes we think of ideologies in strict terms of left and right, more and more frequently we look at political schemas that incorporate a dimension for statism.
 Big government is possible for both conservatives and progressives; so, maybe, is minarchy.
 If minarchy is possible, and achievable, it must attain popular support less it be thwarted by revolution or contrarian voting.
-From this, maybe it makes sense that a minarchism utilize fundamental values from each side, in order to be pragmatic and achieve democratic (and thereby stable) ends.
+From this, maybe it makes sense that a minarchism utilize fundamental values from each side, in order to be pragmatic and achieve democratic (and thereby maybe stable) ends.
 Here there may even be room for an ultraminarchy.

 In Anarchy, State and Utopia, Robert Nozick defended a minimal state slightly more restrained than traditional classical liberalism.
 This minimal state arises through natural market forces from statelessness, and serves to enforce contracts and produce monopolistic law.
-Nozick, although countering his fellow academic Rawls, was also responding to the natural law anarchists, who criticized coercive states for violating human rights — which, in many interpretations, boil down to rights of property.
+Nozick, although countering his fellow Harvard academic Rawls, was also responding to the natural law anarchists, who criticized coercive states for violating human rights — which, in the American tradition, often boil down to rights of property and self-ownership.

 However, before arriving at the minimal, night-watchman state, Nozick articulates an ultraminimal state, i.e. a private protection agency that claims exclusionary right over the use of force for a given geographical area.
 It has its voluntary clients; the extension of coverage to others makes the agency a “state” as it introduces taxation.